q: where are you based?

 q: what are the travel costs?

-a: in scotland/britain - we'll travel a 50 mile radius of dunfermline for free, anything over that will be charged at .30p per mile. travel more than 3 hours will require accommodation to be provided for at least the night before the wedding. destination/abroad - this depends on the mode of transport, so this will need to be discussed.
+a: in scotland/britain - we'll travel a 75 mile radius of dunfermline for free, anything over that will be charged at .30p per mile. travel more than 3 hours will require accommodation to be provided for at least the night before the wedding. destination/abroad weddings depend on the mode of transport, so this will need to be discussed.

 q: why do you only supply a digital copy? and can i request physical copies?

-a: i only supply a digital version because physical copies are becoming obsolete. i shoot in HD, but the video needs to be compressed down so much to fit a DVD that it ends up looking horrible. also, when was the last time you watched a DVD? i can make blu-rays that can display the HD quality video, but do you even own a blu-ray player? i could give you a USB, but i already supply digital copies so it seems a little pointless. it makes sense for photographers to supply a physical album or something similar, but it’s not the same for us. if you’d like DVDs to give to relatives i can make up some for you at an additional cost, but i would need to sell them in batches of at least 5-10. feel free to make copies of the digital files and burn your own discs to give to family.
+a: i only supply a digital version because physical copies are becoming obsolete. i shoot in HD, but the video needs to be compressed down so much to fit a dvd that it ends up not looking great on the big tv’s that we have nowadays. i can make blu-rays that can display the HD quality video, but do you own a blu-ray player? i could give you a USB, but i already supply digital copies so it seems a little pointless. it makes sense for photographers to supply a physical album or something similar, but it’s not the same for us. if you’d like dvds to give to relatives i can make some up for you at an additional cost, but i would need to sell them in batches of at least 5-10. feel free to make copies of the digital files and/or burn your own discs to give to family (more about this in the contract).

 q: how long will the video take until it's done?